| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 and you have a fully functional system.
 It used to have to be mounted

-"Instead," says Leybold's Fabrizio, "the controllers
+in a behemoth rack mount" "Instead," says Leybold's Fabrizio, "the controllers

 for the new pumps, especially for those intended for the analytical-instrument